In this column Joe Flatman looks at the diverse array of sites and landscapes that CA has visited in Hampshire over the years.

-The start of an exciting new archaeological investigation into the heritage of Alton, Hampshire and part of The Festival of Archaeology.
-Crop marks within the Town Gardens in the hot, dry summer of 2018, led to a geophysical survey in the park.
-The Big Dig in July focuses on features seen and will provide educational […]
+Alton Big Dig – The second year of an exciting new archaeological investigation into the heritage of Alton, Hampshire and part of The Festival of Archaeology.
+Crop marks within the Town Gardens in the hot, dry summer of 2018, led to a geophysical survey in the park followed by productive test pits in 2019.
+The Big Dig […]

-A continuation of Stroud Big Dig (2016/2017), Liss Archaeology are continuing exploration of the area with the focus for 2019 being in fields just outside the village.
-Test pits and field walking here revealed previously unknown Romano-British artefacts and features.
+A continuation of Stroud Big Dig (2016 – 2019), Liss Archaeology are continuing exploration of the area with the focus for 2020 being in fields near Petersfield.
+Test pits and field walking here revealed previously unknown Iron Age/ Romano-British artefacts and features.
 A series of geophysical surveys have taken place as well as desktop background research including […]

 Scattered across England, a host of monumental mounds have long been interpreted as Norman castle mottes.
 Large round mounds boast a much earlier pedigree, however – as this month’s cover star, Silbury Hill, attests.
 A recent project has been investigating whether any sisters to Silbury are hiding in plain sight – with some surprising results.